-- Conduct an eligibility review, in coordination with the UAWG; - Verify that the nonprofit is located within a FY 2017 UASI designated urban area; - Review and score all complete application packages (including mission statements and vulnerability assessments) using the NSGP Scoring Worksheet provided by DHS/FEMA; see Appendix E NSGP Investment Justification Scoring Worksheet; Note: A bonus point will be added to the state score for all organizations that have not received NSGP funding in previous years; this will be the final state score; - Validate the organization type listed in the IJ by assessing the central purpose of the organization described in the Mission Statement, as either 1) Ideology-based/Spiritual/Religious; 2) Educational; 3) Medical; or 4) Other; and

-• Prioritize all NSGP IJs by ranking each IJ.
-Each IJ will receive a unique rank (#1 [one] being the highest ranked through the total number of applications the SAA scored).
+- Conduct an eligibility review, in coordination with the UAWG; - Verify that the nonprofit is located within a FY 2018 UASI-designated urban area; - Review and score all complete application packages (including mission statements and vulnerability assessments) using the NSGP Scoring Worksheet provided by DHS/FEMA; see Appendix E NSGP Investment Justification Scoring Worksheet; Note: A bonus point will be added to the state score for all organizations that have not received NSGP funding in previous years; this will be the final state score; - Validate the organization type listed in the IJ by assessing the central purpose of the organization described in the Mission Statement, as either 1) Ideology-based/Spiritual/Religious; 2) Educational; 3) Medical; or 4) Other; and - Prioritize all NSGP IJs by ranking each IJ.
+Each IJ will receive a unique rank (#1 [one] being the highest ranked through the total number of applications the SAA scored). - Submit the scores from the state review along with the prioritized list of all NSGP projects to DHS/FEMA using the SAA Prioritization Tracker. - Retain the mission statements and vulnerability assessments submitted by each nonprofit organization.